airpair/creating-a-custom-bootstrap-build-with-scss/post.md

 gulp.task('default', ['css', 'fonts']);
 ```

-In the file above, we have made three gulp tasks.
+In the file above, we have made three Gulp tasks.
 The *css* task reads `css/app.scss`, compiles it into CSS, and stores that CSS in `public/css`.
 The *fonts* task copies the Bootstrap fonts to `public/fonts`.
 The *default* task executes both the *css* and *fonts* tasks.

 Now when we run `gulp`, the *default* task will execute and our compiled Bootstrap CSS should appear in the `public/css` directory: